Insurance can be a confusing topic, but it's important to make sure you have the coverage you need.

 Because life insurance is used primarily for income replacement, it is easy to think that a stay-at-home parent does not require it.
 However, that would be a mistake.

-While non-working partners may not contribute to the household income, they perform important services, like taking care of the children and running the house.
+When determining the life insurance needs for a non-working spouse, factors such as medical history, number of children, and cost of living should be considered.
+While non-working partners may not contribute to the household income, they perform essential services, like taking care of the children and running the house.
 If they are no longer around, the working spouse will need to hire someone to do the activities they were in charge of.

 So, how much life insurance does a non-working parent need?

-There is no one-size-fits-all answer, as it depends on your family’s unique situation and needs.
+No one-size-fits-all answer depends on your family’s unique situation and needs.
 Some important factors to consider are:

 - How many children you have